Inpatient vs. Residential Eating Disorder Treatment: How to Determine Which is Necessary

 When pursuing help for an eating disorder, the first step is usually securing an official diagnosis from a licensed practitioner.
 This professional can then help you determine the next best steps, including which level of eating disorder care may be most appropriate.

 In many cases, insurance coverage will also play a part in which program or treatment level you choose.
-However, if the insurance company disagrees with the doctor’s recommendation, it may be possible to petition that decision.
 Make sure to consult your doctor and specific insurance policy for advice on navigating this situation.

-Regardless of which type of care you receive, though, it’s important to remember that eating disorder treatment works.
-With the right kind of help and support, it’s possible to make a full recovery from these conditions and live a happier and healthier life.
+Regardless of the type of care you receive, it’s important to remember that with the right help and support, you can make a full recovery from these conditions and live a happier, healthier life.

 FAQs